GrahamDennis/rising-tide/README.md

 - `overlay`: A system-specific overlay that was applied on top of `basePkgs` to produce `legacyPackages` (or can be used to create the `pkgs` argument to `mkProject`).
 Similarly a system-specific python overlay is available at `languages.pythonOverlay`.

   While `overlay` and `pythonOverlay` are system-specific, an `overlays` attribute can be constructed that supports all flake-supported systems using `risingTide.lib.project.mkSystemIndependentOutputs`.
-See the [python-monorepo integration test](./integration-tests/flake-utils/python-monorepo/flake.nix) for an example.
+See the [minimal flake.nix example above](#minimal-flake-nix).

+### Trying Rising Tide

+Rising Tide contains several [integration tests](./integration-tests/flake-utils/) that also serve as working examples of Rising Tide functionality.
+These are all subflakes, so clone Rising Tide, `cd` into the integration test of your choice and run `nix develop` / `nix repl` / `nix build`.

 [alejandra]: https://github.com/kamadorueda/alejandra
 [asan]: https://github.com/google/sanitizers/wiki/addresssanitizer